xebiarohan/Java-9/README.md

            )

    Characteristics :
-            cant add more values to the map, it will give UnsupportedOperationException
+           - cant add more values to the map, it will give UnsupportedOperationException.

+  4 '_' becomes keyword
+        cant use it as a user defined name
+            String _ = "alpha";        // compilation error

+  5 Stream modifications :
+        i) ofNullable
+            to wrap a value which may be null.
+Prevent from null pointer

+        ii) takeWhile
+            takes a predicate and decides till when to process data

+        iii) dropWhile
+            takes a predicate and decides from which takes to start processing data

+        iv) iterate
+            Till java8 iterate method comes with seed and operator only.
+From java9 iterate comes with  predicate.